edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 ### Overrides
 Environmental variables override configuration or command line option values in the following ways
 - Environmental variables override local configuration; that is when configuration for a service is obtained from the local config file
 - Environmental variables override configuration values as they are pushed (self seeded) into the configuration service (Consul).
 This override only occurs once (as the values are pushed / seeded into Consul from the service).
 Once pushed, configuration values are used from Consul and any environmental value is ignored unless the -o/--overwrite flag is on.
+In other words, environmental variables are considered the record of truth when specified for configuration.
+The configuration service (Consul) is the record of truth for all other configuration.
 The name of the environmental variable must match the path names in Consul.
 - Environmental variables can override command line options (except the -o overwrite and -r registry command line options).

 NOTES:
-- Environmental variable overrides remove the need to change the "docker" profile in the res/docker/configuration.toml files - Allowing removal of 50% of the existing configuration.toml files.
+- Environmental variables overrides remove the need to change the "docker" profile in the res/docker/configuration.toml files - Allowing removal of 50% of the existing configuration.toml files.
-- Environmental variables are considered the record of truth when specified for configuration.
-The configuration service (Consul) is the record of truth for all other configuration.
 - The override rules in EdgeX between environmental variables and command line options may be counter intuitive compared to other systems.
 There appears to be no standard practice.
 Indeed, web searching "Reddit & Starting Fights Env Variables vs Command Line Args" will layout the prevailing differences.
-- Environment variables are named for the configuration element pre-appended with configuration section inclusive of sub-path.
-Sub-path "." are replaced with underscores.
-Environment variables are in upper camel case.
+- Environment variables used for configuration overrides are named by prepending the the configuration element with the configuration section inclusive of sub-path, where sub-path's "."s are replaced with underscores.
+These configuration environment variable overrides must be specified using camel case.
 Here are two examples:
 ~~~~~
 Registry_Host  for
 [Registry]